Çanakkale

 Çanakkale is the nearest major urban centre to the ancient city of Troy, which (together with the ancient region of the Troad) is also located inside Çanakkale Province.
-The wooden horse from the 2004 movie Troy is exhibited on the Çanakkale waterfront.
+The wooden horse from the 2004 film Troy is exhibited on the Çanakkale waterfront.

 Today Çanakkale is the main base for visits to the ruins of Troy and to the First World War cemeteries at Gallipoli.
-Particularly around 18 March and 25 April (ANZAC Day) when there are major celebrations of the two different interpretations of the events of the war the town fills with visitors and every hotel room is likely to be booked up for months in advance.
+Particularly around 18 March and 25 April (Anzac Day) when there are major celebrations of the events of the war the town is heavily visited.

-Every year Çanakkale is the finishing point for a demanding swim across the Dardanelles from Eceabat.
-This event reproduces the swim taken by Lord Byron in 1810.
-Byron himself was reproducing Leander's legendary swim from Sestos to Abydos in the story of Hero and Leander.